RoyalNordics/RoyalNordics/UPDATES.md

-# Royal Nordics Website Updates
+What # Royal Nordics Website Updates

 This file tracks all updates and changes made to the Royal Nordics website project.
 Both Cline and Roo should update this file whenever a task is completed.